w3c/wai-curricula/intro.md

 Provide some basic examples of accessibility barriers and how they impact people with diverse types of disabilities.
 Emphasize that accessibility barriers impact many people, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
 Explain how accessibility barriers are created through inadequate design and implementation, and provide examples of accessibility features and repairs.

 **Note**: If possible, refer to websites and/or applications that are familiar to students.
-Emphasize that it is much easier to include accessibility features if accessibility is taken into account from the beginning of the design phases.
+Emphasize that it is much easier to include accessibility features if they are taken into account from the beginning of the design phases.
 Provide examples of solutions for the accessibility issues mentioned by referring to the teaching materials for this lesson.
 Underline the relevance of implementing accessibility solutions for a full inclusion of people with disabilities.

 ##### Learning outcomes